Edu-data marketing software

 Schools have many stakeholders, and therefore their strategies are subject to many influences.

-Unsurprisingly meeting pupils’ needs and the National Curriculum rank first amongst influences on schools’ strategies, followed by results and appeasing inspectors.
+Unsurprisingly meeting students’ needs and the national curriculum rank first amongst influences on schools’ strategies, followed by results and appeasing inspectors.
 (1)

 These influences stem from the basic tenents of education, so there’s nothing revolutionary here.